 Our faculty believe that success in the program requires a commitment of time and energy to your studies.
 To help with this requirement, the college offers an advisor to assist with planning your path and career goals.

-The following are requirements that must be met before filling out the admission application for the BAS in Funeral Service Education program:
+Applicants will be selected on competitive basis.
+The following requirements must be met before applying to the BAS in Funeral Service Program:

-High school completion or GED or satisfactory completion of nine post-secondary credits, exclusive of developmental courses.
+High school completion or GED or satisfactory completion of nine semester based or 13.5 quarter based post-secondary credits, exclusive of developmental courses.